-See how our soldiers, sailors, marines and airman traveled during WWII.
-Between December, 1941 and June, 1945 U.S. railroads carried almost 44 million armed services personnel.
+See how our soldiers, sailors, marines, and airman traveled during WWII.
+Between December 1941 and June, 1945 U.S. railroads carried almost 44 million armed services personnel.
 As there were not enough cars and coaches available to meet the massive need for troop transit created by World War II, in late 1943 the U.S. Office of Defense Transportation contracted with the Pullman Company to build 2,400 troop sleepers.

-A troop sleeper car was a railroad passenger car which had been constructed to serve as something of a mobile barracks for transporting troops over distances sufficient to require overnight accommodations.
+A troop sleeper car was a railroad passenger car that had been constructed to serve as something of a mobile barracks for transporting troops over distances sufficient to require overnight accommodations.
 This method allowed part of the trip to be made overnight, reducing the amount of transit time required and increasing travel efficiency.

 Historic fire engine

 New Buffalo City Fire Department’s historic Button & Blake Hand Pumper (Circa 1863).
 These hand pumper fire engines were pulled by and relied on human power to pump water to the fire.
 The unit on display at the museum includes a two-wheel hose cart.
 The fire truck was built sometime between 1850 and 1863 in New York state.
 The fire truck’s biggest most splendid hour came when the New Buffalo Fire Department responded to the call for help during the great Chicago Fire.
-The pumper and crew were loaded on to a flat car and the Pere Marquette took them to Chicago.
+The pumper and crew were loaded onto a flat car and the Pere Marquette took them to Chicago.
 The pumper was restored to its present condition as part of New Buffalo Founder Days in 1964.

 HO Scale Model train layout